MRI Scan in Mobile, AL

 - if you are claustrophobic.
 Some patients who undergo MRI in an enclosed unit may feel confined.
 If you are not easily reassured, a sedative may be administered.

-What Should I Expect During The Scan?
+What Should I Expect During an MRI?

 Depending on how many images are needed, the exam generally takes 15 to 45 minutes.
 However, very detailed studies may take longer.